How to resolve conflict in a relationship?

 One of the reasons for breakups is the misunderstanding.
 And misunderstanding is a product of miscommunication.

 If you listen to divorced individuals, you’ll find a pattern in their stories.
-One of the key themes is not misunderstanding per se but communication gap.
+One of the key themes is not misunderstanding per se but the communication gap.

 A relationship (both family and romantic) needs a constant flow of communication.
 And the only way to successfully connect to one another is by expressing yourself.